 The more grammar and textbooks you have at hand, the better equipped you’ll be to get a handle on French grammar.
 You can collect these from secondhand bookstores or charity shops, so you don’t have to fork out for the recommended textbooks that are currently being used in schools or universities.
 These are often just newer versions of the same thing, and once people stop studying French, many of those books end up in secondhand shops.

 The benefit of getting a range of books is that you’ll find some are written more to your taste, or perhaps one covers some topics better than others.
 The best ones will have good cartoons!
 It’s also good to read several explanations of a tricky topic—be it the mood of a verb or how participles work—as you might find that it takes a few goes to sink in, or until you find an explanation that makes sense to you.

 Hearing it phrased differently also helps with your own comprehension, because rather than memorizing an explanation you don’t really understand, it encourages you to think about it from different angles.

 It’s not enough to just read and memorize French grammar rules.

 To truly learn French grammar, it’s also important that you see and hear a lot of content that demonstrates the rules you’re learning.

-A great tool for this is FluentU, which teaches you French grammar and vocabulary through authentic French videos like music videos, commercials, news broadcasts, cartoons and inspiring talks.
+A great tool for this is FluentU, which teaches you French grammar and vocabulary through authentic French videos.

 5. Use Ne… pas for Negation